Experts say technology doesn’t replace the need for face-to-face interaction, but it’s helpful during pandemic

 By Deborah Jeanne Sergeant

 Experts agree that suspending social visits to nursing homes represents an important way to reduce breakouts of COVID-19 at nursing homes.

 While this can help slow the spread of COVID-19 within this vulnerable population, it severely limits the scope of social interactions available to nursing home residents.

 Family members are prohibited from stopping in but that doesn’t mean that residents cannot connect with loved ones.
-Some are calling on the phone while standing outside to wave through the window.
+Some are calling on the phone while standing outside to wave through the window, as you see it here.
 Others use Skype or FaceTime to communicate remotely.

 Thomas Schur, marriage and family therapist in private practice in Syracuse, has retired from teaching at Syracuse University.

 “One thing that a lot of my colleagues are dealing with is telehealth,” he said.
 “A lot of their patients really don’t like telehealth and would much rather meet in person.
 With people waving to their loved ones through the window at the nursing home, it’s similar.
 Some politicians have said it’s important to social distance, but not social disconnection.
 The question is how do you distance without leaving people alone?
 Will technology inhibit our ability to relate?”